 Intermountain determines your level of financial assistance based on your personal income and circumstances.
 If you qualify for partial assistance, the remaining balance of the bill is your responsibility to pay.
-Intermountain has various payment plans available, including a 90-day interest-free payment plan.
-For more information, contact the hospital where you received care.
+Intermountain has various payment plans available, including interest-free payment plans.
+For more information, call 1-866-415-6556.

 3. I've already received my medical bill – can I still apply for financial assistance?

 Yes.
-Patients are strongly urged to apply for financial assistance before they receive care.
-However, you can apply for assistance even if your bill has been sent to collections.
+Patients are strongly encouraged to apply for financial assistance from the time they first start to receive care.
+However, patients can apply for assistance even if their bill has been sent to collections.